player23-0/BCTextEncoder_DLL_injection/README.md

 ## Usage

 - Usage:  injector.exe  <FULL_Path_to_DLL>  <Process_PID>
+- ie.     injector.exe C:\Users\jdoe\PasswordThief.dll 1337

-BCTextEncoder will spawn two TextEncode.exe processes.
+- BCTextEncoder will spawn two TextEncode.exe processes.
-Either of them could hold the Thread with the plaintext password.
-So inject into both processes.
+- Either of them could hold the Thread with the plaintext password.
+- So inject into BOTH processes.

 - After the password has been entered.
 It will spawn the file in %TEMP%\data.bin